 Netting, garden string and other litter can all be hazards for hedgehogs.
 Store nets safely in the shed when not in use.

-If using nets to grow peas or beans, leave a 13 cm gap underneath.
+If using nets to grow peas or beans, leave a 5" or 13 cm gap underneath.
 If using nets for covering low crops such as strawberries, pull taut and cut off surplus.
 Garden nets can cause severe constriction injuries to hedgehogs.

 Rubbish should be removed so that wildlife cannot become trapped in it.